GeoTiles.nl offers ready-made geodata with a focus on the Netherlands.

 The background maps are provided by PDOK and powered by OpenLayers.
 Software used in processing: GDAL/OGR, PDAL, make, python (GeoPandas, lxml) and LASTools.
 Usage analytics are performed using Matomo (formerly Piwik).

 A proxy server with a 1½ TB cache is in place to serve the most frequently requested files fast from a data centre in Germany.
 However, less popular files have to be fetched from the main archive.
 The bandwidth from the archive is typically only ⅒ of the bandwidth from the cache server.
-If you are downloading large portions of data, you are kindly asked to observe the
+Dates provided as

 Last-Modified are accurate on this server.